-The empresses wore exquisite long earrings which could be termed today as chandelier earrings.
-These stunning earrings were beautifully crafted out of fine enamelled gold or pure silver and laden with multiple large gemstones, pearls, and premium beads.
+The empresses wore exquisite long earrings, which could be termed today as chandelier earrings.
+These stunning earrings were beautifully crafted out of fine enameled gold or pure silver and laden with multiple large gemstones, pearls, and premium beads.

 Pretty strings attached to the earrings were fastened to the hair of royal ladies with tiny hooks.
 Some Mughal earring-strings were so long and thick that they almost covered the whole ear.

 Thanks to its introduction by the Mughals, Indian women have developed a special liking for this unique ornament that adorns their noses.
 Nose rings are produced out of fine gold or silver.
 They vary from cute tiny pins studded with minuscule gemstones or pearls to great circular hoops covered with multiple gemstones, pearls, and quality beads.
 Like earrings, nose rings may be joined to long strings fastened to the hair with tiny hooks.